elmerdotdev/ciccc-web-1-midterm/README.md

 ## Requirements

-- Before you start building it, create a wireframe of your website.
-You can use Whimsical to create it and add a screenshot to your repository.
+- Before you start building your portfolio, create a wireframe of your website.
+Afterwards, create a mockup in Figma based on your wireframe.
 - Your website can have the following sections/pages:

   - Home